Judith Ogilvie, Ph.D.

 Labs and Facilities

-Research projects in Ogilvie's lab include the opportunity to study an animal model of human disease using a variety of morphological, cellular, and molecular techniques.
+Research projects in Ogilvie's lab include the opportunity to study an animal model of human disease using a variety of computational, morphological, cellular, and molecular techniques.
 Students interested in cell biology, neurobiology, development, or vision should talk with her about current research opportunities.

 For more information, visit the Ogilvie Lab website: https://judithogilvie.wixsite.com/mysite.